omeeomi/omeeomi.github.io/docs/index.md

   - gives metadata for Terraform runs and their workspaces as well as cost estimate data
 - **Some policies might use more than one of these imports.**

+???

+Here is an overview of the various types of mocks

 ---
 name: types-of-policies-0
 # Types of Terraform Sentinel Policies (0)